The VP Geek Speaks

 IE 10 Text Box Clear Button Covers Text

 When working on a project that required quantities to be entered into a text box and displayed aligned to the right of the text box, I ran across a peculiar issue.
 If the text box had focus, a new button appeared in the text box that would allow the user to completely clear the contents of the text box.
 When focus moved to another element on the page, the clear button disappeared, but part of the right side of the text that was previously displayed in the text box disappeared as well.
+If you were to inspect that element’s value via JavaScript, you would discover that the data was still intact, and that only its display was affected.

 Hackers Exploiting Gullible Magento Site Administrators

 Nexcess recently released a report of a Recent Exploit using Fake Magento Extensions was able to skim credit card information from affected Magento websites.
 While it seems that some of the stores were breached by correctly guessing simple admin usernames and passwords, others seemed to be the result of site administrators installing Magento Extensions that included backdoors that gave the hackers remote access to the website.
-Once the backdoor was installed, the hackers went on to modify core Magento files, ensuring that when a credit card order was placed, the credit card information would be saved to a text file that was hidden with an image file name extension .
+Once the backdoor was installed, the hackers went on to modify core Magento files, ensuring that when a credit card order was placed, the credit card information would be saved to a text file that was hidden with an image file name extension .jpg, .gif, .bmp and saved in the /media directory, allowing the hackers, and anyone else on the internet to download the credit card information.

 Links Not Working?
 Check AdBlock Plus

 It turns out that the issues with useForcedLinkTracking are not isolated just to Safari’s popup blocker.
 Unfortunately, one of the most popular browser for both Chrome and Firefox, AdBlock Plus is subject to this issue as well.
-One of the things that the AdBlock Plus plugin does is attempt to intercept any and all link traffic to determine whether it was created from an actual mouse click or if it was triggered through JavaScript as part of a marketing campaign.

 Write Software for People, Not Computers

 Throughout a normal day, I end up reading a lot of information about current issues in technology, and today is no different.
-There was a debate raging about whether or not high-level math was required for programmers that was sparked by this article by Sarah Mei Programming is not math .
+There was a debate raging about whether or not high-level math was required for programmers that was sparked by this article by Sarah Mei Programming is not math.
 While it is an interesting topic, and, surprisingly, I mostly agree with Sarah on this issue, that is not the most important portion of her post.
+The important part is instead a quote from Structure and Interpretation of Computer Programs from MIT Press, and is as follows:

 The Easiest Way to Create A Solution That Works

 The easiest way to create a solution that works…is to do it right the first time.
 Yes, this is a bit of a cop-out, but it turns out to be an important factor to keep in mind when you are tempted to come up with a quick and dirty solution for a problem that does not follow established best practices and is likely to have code quality issues later.
-I have run across many sections of code that I or other developers have written in the past that we thought were “good enough” at the time it was written, yet, I was revisiting the code because we discovered a bug in it.

 Performance Testing with Siege

 One of the most important things to consider when evaluating a website is how well the site performs under load.
 For many eCommerce websites, there is a higher volume of traffic to the website on Cyber Monday, which is the Monday after Thanksgiving.
 One of the sites I work with typically sees traffic to its site quadruple on this one day of the year compared to the average traffic.
-However, when you anticipate something on your site making it to the front page of Digg or Slashdot , your site can easily see a jump of an order of magnitude (10X) or more.
+However, when you anticipate something on your site making it to the front page of Digg or Slashdot, your site can easily see a jump of an order of magnitude (10X) or more.

 Estimating Software Development Projects is Hard